 How much can you accomplish in just one 22-page comic book?
 If you're Loki (or creators J. Michael Straczynski and Olivier Coipel) you can rewrite history and change your future.
 (Loki might even have this on top of his personal list of 'best Loki stories'.)

-Case in point, the duo's Thor #12, in essence, a one-off Loki story that shows off the depths of his (or her, at the time of the story) power and the intricacy of her schemes.
+A good example of this idea is the duo's Thor #12; a mostly one-off story that shows off the depths of Loki's power and the intricacy of the Asgardian trickster's schemes.

 Set in the overarching plotline of JMS and Coipel's longer Thor run, Thor #12 serves as a great reminder of Loki's key moments and as a character study of who Loki is in comic books while it brings in even more aspects of Norse mythology, such as Loki's sometimes fluid gender and willingness to change forms to suit his needs.